mlflow/mlflow/docs/source/models.rst

 R Function (``crate``)
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``crate`` model flavor defines a generic model format for representing aribtrary R predict function as Mlflow model.
-The predict function is expected to take a dataframe on the  input and produce a dataframe or a vector or a list with the predictions on the output.
+The ``crate`` model flavor defines a generic model format for representing aribtrary R prediction function as Mlflow model.
+The prediction function is expected to take a dataframe as input and produce a dataframe, a vector or a list with the predictions as output.

 This flavor requires R to be installed in order to be used.